Do you need to pay the CIL?

 Mayoral Community Infrastructure Levy

-In February 2019, the Mayor adopted a new CIL charging schedule (MCIL2) charging at £60 per square metre on CIL liable developments within the Royal Borough of Kingston upon Thames.
+In February 2019, the Mayor adopted a new CIL charging schedule (MCIL2) charging at £60 per square metre (plus indexation) on CIL liable developments within the Royal Borough of Kingston upon Thames.

-MCIL2 will come into effect on 1st April 2019 which will supersede MCIL1 and the associated Crossrail Funding.
-MCIL2 will be used to fund Crossrail 1 and Crossrail 2.
-We will collect the new rate from all developments given planning consent on or after 1 April 2019.
+MCIL2 came into effect on 1st April 2019 which will supersede MCIL1 and the associated Crossrail Funding.
+MCIL2 will be used to fund various TFL projects including Crossrail 1 and Crossrail 2.
+This new rate will apply to all developments given planning consent on or after 1 April 2019.

-CIL liable developments issued planning consent between 1st April 2012 - 31st March 2019 will be charged at £35 per square metre.
+CIL liable developments issued planning consent between 1st April 2012 - 31st March 2019 will be charged at the previous rate of £35 per square metre (plus indexation)